MicrosoftDocs/Hololens/hololens/holonlens2-support.md

 - [Store & Purchase Inquiry Support](https://support.microsoft.com/account-billing/contact-microsoft-store-support-4f615f2a-6bbd-fd69-6695-ae213d63eef0) this will take you to our sales support phone numbers if you wish to contact Microsoft Store Support

 ## Commercial store support numbers across all regions
+>[!Note]
+>Use one of the commercial support business phone numbers below to help complete your purchase

 | Markets | Business Desk Number | Hours of Operation |
 |-----------------|-------------------|-----------------------|